parallel-markets/parallel-js/packages/react/README.md

 ## Getting the Parallel ID

 The result of any successful authentication event will include an [`authResponse`](https://developer.parallelmarkets.com/docs/javascript/events#event-callback-argument) field that indicates the status of the handoff.
 Once the status is `connected`, you can call the [`getProfile()`](https://developer.parallelmarkets.com/docs/javascript/sdk) function to get the Parallel ID for the user or business that completed the flow (along with other profile information).
-That can be saved to your backend so your servers can make ongoing calls to get/update information for the user/business.
+The ID can then be saved to your backend so your servers can make ongoing calls to get/update information for the user/business.

 Here's an example of a few lines you can add to the example above if you want to send the profile information (including Parallel ID) to your backend.